Repeated mergers of black hole binaries: implications for GW190521: The Merger Chain Without Recoils

-Scattering events harden binaries and can impart significant recoil velocities which send even IMBHs out of the cluster core \citep{2018MNRAS.475.1574D}. \cite{anagnostou2020dynamically} found that $\sim 80\%$ of all ejections follow a three-body encounter with another BH, with the rest being ejected via binary-binary scattering.
-Although the various BHBs which Snowball is a part of do experience significant recoil, they are not sufficient to eject the binary.
-At most, the BHB is flung outside the cluster core, where it migrates back towards the centre to undergo further scattering events.
-Although Snowball is never ejected, over the full BH population in the simulation, $\sim 67$ binary-single interactions lead to the ejection of a BH.
+Scattering events harden binaries and can impart significant recoil velocities which send even IMBHs out of the cluster core \citep{2018MNRAS.475.1574D}. \cite{2020PASA...37...44A} found that $\sim 80\%$ of all ejections follow a three-body encounter with another BH, with the rest being ejected via binary-binary scattering.
+Although the various BHBs which count Snowball as a member experience significant three-body recoil, the resulting velocities are not sufficient to eject the binary.
+As can be seen in Figure \ref{fig:position}, at most, the BHB is flung outside the cluster core, where it migrates back towards the centre to undergo further scattering events.
+One particular interaction leads to a Snowball binary being flung out to $8.45 r_c \approx 1.3$ pc when Snowball is $\sim 82$ M$_{\odot}$.
+Although Snowball is never ejected, over the $12.5$ Gyrs approximately $67$ binary-single interactions lead to the ejection of a BH.
 In particular, Snowball plays a large part in the depletion of BHs in the core, being responsible for ejecting $43$ BHs.
-As the number of BHs in the core is depleted over time (starting from an initial $N_{BH} = 74$ formed from stellar evolution and retained in the cluster after natal kicks) the number of 3-body hardening events likewise decreases.
+As the number of BHs in the core is depleted over time (starting from an initial $N_{BH} = 74$ formed from stellar evolution and retained in the cluster after natal kicks) the number of three-body hardening events likewise decreases.